 Innovative Teaching Grants

-The Innovative Teaching Grants program provides teachers and coaches with the resources and tools needed to impact student achievement within TISD.
-The goal is to directly support the needs of the teacher(s) and their classroom by bringing innovative technology or creative, original, and out of the box learning practices into the learning environment.
+The Innovative Teaching Grants program provides teachers and staff with the resources and tools needed to impact student achievement within TISD.
+The goal is to directly support the needs of the teacher(s) and their classroom by bringing innovative creative, original, and out of the box learning practices into the learning environment.

 Each year, teachers from campuses across TISD submit grant applications to fund their ideas and teaching innovations.
 The Innovative Teaching Grants program brings these ideas to life in the classroom and the lives of the students when other funding may not be available.

 Over the years, TEF Grants have served TISD teachers, students and parents by:

 Innovative Teaching Grants are designed to encourage, facilitate, recognize and reward innovative and creative instructional approaches to accomplish program objectives.
 The Temple Education Foundation (TEF) offers all Temple Independent School District (TISD) staff an opportunity to apply for grants to fund innovative programs or projects to support higher levels of student learning.
 Below you will find a description of the Teaching Grants being offered this Spring.

 - Atmos Energy – teaching grant given to support pre-K thru 3rd grade literacy

 - BBVA – to support educational opportunities for low-income families